edmundhung/conform/examples/chakra-ui/README.md

 ## Apply ARIA Attributes to the Accessible Control

 The named base control owns serialization, but validation state must also reach the Chakra element exposed to the user.
-The adapters pass `invalid` and `required` to the compound root, assign Conform's field ID to the interactive element, and associate it with `field.ariaDescribedBy`.
+Most adapters pass `invalid` and `required` to the compound root, assign Conform's field ID to the interactive element, and associate it with `field.ariaDescribedBy`.
+Slider instead passes native `required` to `Slider.HiddenInput` and `aria-required` to `Slider.Thumb`.

 ```tsx
 <Field.Root invalid={!field.valid} required={field.required}>